Noise-Induced Hearing Loss, On/After January 2, 1990

 Permanent impairment

-Permanent impairment from sensorineural hearing loss is determined using the rating schedule prescribed in section 18(1), O.Reg 175/98.
+Permanent impairment from sensorineural hearing loss is determined using the rating schedule prescribed in section 18(1), Ontario Regulation 175/98.
 This rating schedule is the American Medical Association Guides to the Evaluation of Permanent Impairment, 3rd edition (revised) (AMA Guides).
 Those claimants whose hearing loss is sufficient to result in a permanent impairment benefit as recognized by the AMA Guides (at or above 26.25/26.25 dB or 25/32.5 dB in the better/worse ear, respectively) are referred for a Non-Economic Loss (NEL) determination.
 Average hearing losses are never rounded for permanent impairment calculations using the AMA Guides.
 For more information see 18-05-03, Determining the Degree of Permanent Impairment.

 Non-compensable hearing loss